 If you have any suggestions, feel free to contact me directly: jeffrey@theahamap.com

-The Engine of Learning
+Curiosity: The Internal Combustion Engine of Learning

 In the chapter Context is Everything, I talked about how learning something new isn't something that just magically happens, but rather is a result of a process that is amazingly adaptable and organic.
 From any arbitrary starting point, you can move one step in any direction that would enhance knowledge in a way that is adjacent to what you already know.
 If your step is small enough and "adjacent enough" (we will have to define these terms more rigorously soon), you will acquire a bit of new knowledge that you never had before.